 As he began gathering materials and draping blankets over the open space between two cafeteria tables, other children became curious, and came over to ask questions and contribute to the scene.
 One child asked if everyone could go to heaven, and Sam thoughtfully replied that yes, if you are “essentially good.”
 He continued to explain that you cannot come in if you are “essentially bad,” and pointed to a different corner of the room, which he referred to as “the banished lands.”

 Back in heaven, an eight year-old female student with a keen eye for detail declared herself the gatekeeper, and began constructing a chain link rope of out of paper, a costume that included a long, shiny green robe, and a staff with a hook on the end so she could open and close the entrance rope.
 Consequential questions began to emerge about what it means to be essentially good or bad, and who gets to decide.
 The children thought God should decide, and elected a female pre-service teacher with long, dark hair to be the first to play God, and constructed a robe for her to wear.
 One energetic seven year-old said he would build a computer system in which your goodness or badness is recorded, and a construction-minded female student interested in technology built a hand scanner to expedite the process of locating your records.
 All of the children who applied for entry to Heaven used the hand scanner and the computer system deemed them “good.”
 With this evaluation, they received a yellow ticket labeled with the words “Heaven” and “yes” or “no” checkboxes, with an X in the yes box.
 They were then permitted to go to the gate, where they turned over their ticket to the gatekeeper.
-One particularly enthusiastic student named Jose sought to seek out an answer to the question, can you be kicked out of heaven?
+One particularly enthusiastic student named José sought to seek out an answer to the question, can you be kicked out of heaven?
 He shouted nonsense words and ran from group to group, eventually stealing a pretend bottle of holy water, labeled with its imagined Gatorade sponsorship, in order to garner the attention of God and God’s assistant Sam.
-They asked him over to a table and they spoke with eyes closed, where Jose explained that he just wanted to drink the holy water.
-God, nodding, said that she knew Jose was “innocent” and asked him to try not to disrupt the other members of heaven before telling him how much she cared for him and everyone in heaven.
+They asked him over to a table and they spoke with eyes closed, where José explained that he just wanted to drink the holy water.
+God, nodding, said that she knew José was “innocent” and asked him to try not to disrupt the other members of heaven before telling him how much she cared for him and everyone in heaven.
 For today at least, it was determined that heaven was not a place that you could be removed from.
 By the end of the afternoon, all but one small group of students had abandoned the towns and cities they had been building to assist in the creation of Heaven’s Gate.
 They were deeply engaged in a collective sensemaking experience, as they built a community and negotiated who belonged and under what conditions.